- Back to Home »

 Add chicken and diced apple and cook for another 5 to 10 minutes.
 Turn off and allow to stand 5 or 10 minutes before serving.
 Taste for seasonings before serving.

-Sprinkle the diced chicken with salt and pepper, then cook the chicken in two tablespoons of butter until it’s golden brown and sizzling.
+the diced chicken with salt and pepper, then cook the chicken in two

 When the chicken’s done, remove it to a separate plate.